learn-tdd-in/learntdd.in/ember/_commits.md

 We set up the entire acceptance test at once.
 This test will guide us through the rest of the unit testing and implementation of the feature.

-Red: The URL '/posts/new' did not match any routes in your application
+Red: UnrecognizedURLError: /posts/new

-### Add new blog post route [<span class="octicon octicon-mark-github"></span>](https://github.com/learn-tdd-in/ember/commit/457ec9966de5ccd25e9c5a60632bff33da020a05)
+### Add new blog post route [<span class="octicon octicon-mark-github"></span>](https://github.com/learn-tdd-in/ember/commit/732f9d0d51e0ea9b42755b4129dded13849f0d43)

 #### app/router.js